SoryEscobar/dotFiles/README.md

 # Sory's dotFiles

-This is a list of my daily used configuration files.
+This is a list of the configuration files i use on a daily basis.

+## What is included?

+* bash_profile
+* vimrc
+* vim folder with pluggins
+* alacritty.yml
+* tmux.conf
+* enabler bash script to install the files.

 ## Important Notes: